tenstorrent/tt-exalens/dbd/docs/demo-tapout.md

 ```
 ARCH_NAME=grayskull dbd/tapout_sweep.py --test_command "./build/test/verif/op_tests/test_op --netlist verif/graph_tests/netlists/netlist_bert_mha.yaml --silicon --arch grayskull" --out_dir "output"
 ```
 This command will create a modified netlist for each operation with one additional tapout queue.
-Then it will execute a given test command for each modified netlist.
+Then, it will execute a given test command for each modified netlist.
 In the output folder, you can find the modified netlists in file DBG_{operation_name}.yaml, console output of test operation in DBG_{operation}.console.log, op_errors.log where all mismatched tiles are logged, and tapout_result.log.\
 ex. tapout_result.log
 ```